janek1842/progress_documentation-/README.md

-# progress_documentation-
+# Others
-In this repository I document some of my projects as well as work connected with studying ICT
+In this branch I document some work which is not tightly connected with technnical knowledge.